+if chunk:

+TODO: Do something with the chunk.
+For example,

 a series of server-sent events could be validated

-'''

 by concatenating the chunks and splitting on

 double-newlines to obtain individual events.

 pass

 '''

+'''

-async simulate\head(path='/', \\kwargs) → \ResultBase
+async head(args, kwargs) → ResultBase

 Simulate a HEAD request to an ASGI application.

-'''

 (See also: falcon.testing.simulate_head())

-'''
+New in version 3.1.

-async simulate\options(path='/', \\kwargs) → \ResultBase
+async options(args, kwargs) → ResultBase

 Simulate an OPTIONS request to an ASGI application.

-'''

 (See also: falcon.testing.simulate_options())

 '''

-$\textbf{async simulate\patch}(\textit{path}=\text{'/'}, kwargs) \rightarrow \ResultBase$ async simulate\post(path='/', \\kwargs) $\rightarrow$ \ResultBase

-Simulate a PATCH request to an ASGI application.
+async patch(\args, \\kwargs) $\rightarrow$ \ResultBase Simulate a PATCH request to an ASGI application.